daniel-fryze/inteview-medications-app-daniel-fryze/README.md

 a

 In case of any other questions, I am open to discussion in any kind and at any time.
 It's never enough to talk about software.
 Thank you a lot giving me a chance to have some fun with new tools and technologies.
+Sorry for all the spelling or grammar mistakes I have done.

 Looking forward to hear from you.